-Blocked uterine tubes are a common cause of infertility in women.
+Blocked fallopian tubes are a common cause of infertility in women.
 However, the advancement of technology in the medical industry has made this condition not to be a significant obstacle in pregnancy.
-You can get pregnant despite the blockage of the fallopian tubes with the help of one of assisted reproductive technologies such as IVF after visiting a doctor and performing the necessary tests.
+You can get pregnant despite the blockage of the fallopian tubes with the help of one of the assisted reproductive technologies, such as IVF, after visiting a doctor and performing the necessary tests.

 Contact us for a free initial consultation about IVF treatment in IranWhatsAppTelegramFacebookEmail